 Yangki’s Answer: Almost everyone tying to attract back a fearful avoidant struggles with reading the signs a fearful avoidants ex wants to come back.
 It’s hard enough to figure out an ex wants to come back, but even harder with so many conflicting signs and mixed signals from fearful avoidants.
 I tell my clients, “Many fearful avoidants themselves don’t even know if they want to come back or will come back”.

-Over the years, I’ve identified some consistent signs a fearful avoidant wants to come back.
+Over the years, I’ve identified some consistent signs a fearful avoidant wants you back.

 1.They are consistent – A fearful avoidant who wants you back will be less hot and cold, and more consistent.
-Consistency for a fearful avoidant is not reaching out every day or even every other day, though this may happen with an anxious fearful avoidant ex, consistency for a fearful avoidant is their words and actions consistently match.
+Consistency for a fearful avoidant is not reaching out every day or even every other day, though this may happen with a fearful avoidant ex leaning anxious, consistency for a fearful avoidant is their words and actions consistently match.
 So if they’re worlds are matching their actions, it’s a really good sign coming from people known for mixed signals and confusion.

 2. They’re putting in the effort – This is probably the most telling of all the signs a fearful avoidant wants you back.
 Fearful avoidants in general don’t want you to think they’re more into you than you’re into them, so when they want you to know they’re putting in the effort, it’s a sign they want you back.
 This includes reaching out more, opening up here and there and allowing themselves to be vulnerable in both their words and actions.

 3. They’re doing their self-work – Seeing a therapist or working on their issues on their own is not a definite sign that an avoidant wants you back.
 Sometimes they realize they want better experiences in their relationship and they go to therapy f do their inner work.
 But if they seem eager to tell you they’re in therapy or working on themselves and actually do the work, it’s a good sign.
 Sometimes even acknowledging their role in the break-up, and showing an awareness of their attachment style is a step in the right direction.

 4. They want to meet – An avoidant ex avoiding meeting you is expected, but fearful avoidants take it to another level.
 They won’t say they don’t want to meet, but instead avoid conversations about meeting, promise to meet but never follow up and cancel dates last minute.
 If they want to meet and follow through with it, that’s a very good sign a fearful avoidant wants you back.

 5. They deactivate less – Getting close and pulling away is an integral part of an avoidant attachment style.
 They need to pull back every once in a while to self-regulate and feel safe.
-A sign that a fearful avoidant wants you back is they pull away less and for shorter periods of time; and when they lean back in, they’re more engaged and taking more risks (e.g. talking about their feelings, and even a future with you in it).
+A sign that a fearful avoidant wants you back is they pull away less and for shorter periods of time.
+And when they lean back in, they’re more engaged and taking more risks (e.g. talking about their feelings, and even a future with you in it).

 6. They talk about you –Fearful avoidants hide their relationships for fear of being judged or being told they’re making a mistake wanting their ex back.
 When they talk to their friends and family about you, they want them to know you’re still talking to each other and in each other’s life – and they’re willing to risk their judgment and/or disapproval.